此内容没有您所选择的语言版本。

 Example 14.6.
 Using JPA to Create and Execute a Search

 14.1.7.
-Analyzer
+Analyzer 复制链接链接已复制到粘贴板!

 Assuming that the title of an indexed book entity is

-.
+Refactoring: Improving the Design of Existing Code and that hits are required for the following queries: refactor, refactors, refactored, and refactoring.
 Select an analyzer class in Lucene that applies word stemming when indexing and searching.
 Hibernate Search offers several ways to configure the analyzer (see Section 14.2.3.1, “Default Analyzer and Analyzer by Class” for more information):

 - Set the

-property in the configuration file.
+analyzerproperty in the configuration file.
 The specified class becomes the default analyzer. - Set the

-annotation at the entity level.@Analyzer
+annotation at the entity level.@Analyzer - Set the

-annotation at the field level.Analyzer
+@annotation at the field level.Analyzer

 Specify the fully qualified classname or the analyzer to use, or see an analyzer defined by the

-annotation.
+@AnalyzerDef annotation with the @Analyzer annotation.
 The Solr analyzer framework with its factories are utilized for the latter option.
 For more information about factory classes, see the Solr JavaDoc or read the corresponding section on the Solr Wiki (http://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters)

 In the example, a

-.
+StandardTokenizerFactory is used by two filter factories: LowerCaseFilterFactory and SnowballPorterFilterFactory.
 The tokenizer splits words at punctuation characters and hyphens but keeping email addresses and internet hostnames intact.
 The standard tokenizer is ideal for this and other general operations.
 The lowercase filter converts all letters in the token into lowercase and the snowball filter applies language specific stemming.

 If using the Solr framework, use the tokenizer with an arbitrary number of filters.